 With amazing views of the Harbour Bridge and City skyline, Milk Beach is hard to beat.
 There’s a New Years Day party here every year for those that don’t wipe themselves out the night before, and you can see why it’s the perfect spot to bring in the new year.

 To the north of the city is Bilgola Beach, tucked in between Avalon Beach and Newport.
 Though it’s difficult to get to by public transportation, it’s easily the most attractive of the beaches north of the harbor (but to be fair, nothing’s easy to get to over the bridge).
 Make a day of it on your way out of town — the photo above should speak for itself.

 It wouldn’t be a post about Sydney beaches without at least one Eastern Suburbs beach, and for many, Bronte is the top choice.
 The huge park area behind the beach offers BBQs, a ride-on train for the kids and there are plenty of great cafes to the south.
 But of course, the beach itself is the main draw: the water’s a unique color, the waves tend to be more aggressive and unpredictable than other beaches, and the rock pool offers a relaxing hideaway.
 You’re also less likely to feel like you’ve walked into a bodybuilding contest here than you would at Bondi.

 By Matt Stabile

-ABOUT THE AUTHOR Matt Stabile is the founder and Editor-in-Chief of The Expeditioner.
-The Expeditioner was founded in 2008 and is headquartered in New York City.
+ABOUT THE AUTHOR Matt Stabile is the Founder and Editor-in-Chief of The Expeditioner.
+The Expeditioner began in 2008 and is headquartered in New York City.
 You can read his writings, watch his travel videos or contact him at any time at TheExpeditioner.com. (@TheExpeditioner)